DanteSenior/IFCS1summative1_task1-2/README.md

 ### What you’ll need to play
-Python, a popular, and free programming language is needed to run the program.
+** Python 3.6 or later.
 To install the latest version visit the following website https://www.python.org/downloads/ or search “Python install” on a web browser.
 Follow the installation instructions on the website provided.

+** Access to a terminal or Integrated development environment (IDE) e.g. Vscode

 ### Starting the program